PR0M3TH3AN/SeedPass/docs/fingerprint_seeds.md

    - SeedPass initializes and scans the `~/.seedpass/` directory for available fingerprint directories.

 2. **Fingerprint Detection:**
-   - All directories matching the `fingerprintXX` naming convention are identified as valid fingerprints.
+   - All directories with alphanumeric names matching the fingerprint pattern are identified as valid fingerprints.

 3. **User Prompt:**
    - SeedPass presents a list of detected fingerprints and prompts the user to select one for activation.
-   - Alternatively, users can choose to add a new fingerprint during startup.
+   - Alternatively, users can choose to import a new seed during startup.

 4. **Authentication:**
    - Upon selection, SeedPass requests the user's password to decrypt the corresponding `parent_seed.enc` and other encrypted files.